-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source The library is accessible to the public Percentage of the population who are active members of the library 7 25.7% were active members >25% Council records Number of visits to the library per annum New measure >90,000 Council records.
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source The library is accessible to the public Percentage of the population who are active members of the library 25.2% were active members >25% Council records Number of visits to the library per annum 76,623 visitors to the library >90,000 Council records.
 New items per 1,000 population added to the collection each year.
-576 new items per 1000 pop were added to collection. >500 Council records Council provides public library services and Community satisfaction with the Public Library N/A 86% NRB survey (every 3 resources which suit Community needs User satisfaction with the Public Library N/A 96% years)
+562.5 new items per 1000 pop were added to collection. >500 Council records Council provides public library services and Community satisfaction with the Public Library N/A N/A NRB survey (every 3 years) resources which suit Community needs User satisfaction with the Public Library N/A N/A